swagatalaxmi1998/Portfolio/README.md

 # Portfolio Projects

-The projects that I have worked on are listed below:
+The projects that I have worked on are listed below.
+Refer to the respective project folder for detailed description and results.

 ## Estimation of laptop pricies using machine learning
 **Goal:** Determine the most important variables contributing to laptop prices.